 Data augmentation via diffusion models for SDG presents two primary challenges:

-1) \textbf{Feature Space Discrepancy between Synthetic and Real Target Domains:} As illustrated in Fig.~\ref{fig:tsne_domain}, despite the pixel-level similarity between diffusion-generated images and the real images, these images exhibit excessive intra-domain clustering in the feature space.
-While visually diverse, the synthetic samples fail to adequately represent the real target domain's distribution, hindering the model's ability to learn truly domain-invariant features.
+1) \textbf{Feature Space Discrepancy between Synthetic and Real Target Domains:} As illustrated in Fig.~\ref{fig:tsne_domain}, despite the pixel-level similarity between diffusion-generated images and real images, these images exhibit excessive intra-domain clustering in feature space.
+Although visually diverse, the synthetic samples fail to adequately represent the distribution of the real target domain, hindering the model's ability to learn domain-invariant features.

-2) \textbf{Artifacts and Distributional Shifts in Synthetic Data:} This discrepancy can lead the model to learn spurious artifact patterns unique to the Synthetic domain, such as non-physical fog density gradients, rather than generalizable semantic representations.
+2) \textbf{Artifacts and Distributional Shifts in Synthetic Data:} The discrepancy in feature space can lead the model to learn spurious artifact patterns unique to the synthetic domain, such as non-physical fog density gradients, rather than generalizable semantic representations.
 Quantitative experiments using Faster R-CNN (Fig.~\ref{fig:comparison}) corroborate this issue: training with a direct fusion of the source domain (Daytime Clear) and diffusion-generated foggy/rainy data does not significantly improve performance on real target domains, and even degrades performance in some cases.
 This suggests that visual realism alone is insufficient to guarantee enhanced cross-domain generalization.
 Robust learning mechanisms are therefore needed to address biases introduced by synthetic data.